 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, we may earn a small commission (at no extra cost to you).

-My mother-in-law was in awe of the place, which was the case with most sites we visited.
-She was particularly engrossed with the ornate capitals on the columns that line the sides of the temple.
+One of the most remarkable things we saw at Philae were the ornate capitals on the columns that line the sides of the temple.

+Or you can take to the Nile River to cool off.
 In the late afternoon, we took a felucca ride on the Nile to a cafe for some tea.
-They drink mint tea here like they do all across the Middle East.
-We LOVE it!
 The felucca is a traditional Egyptian boat similar to what most people would think of as a sailboat.
-Some of them are large enough to accommodate groups overnight.
+Best of all, by being out on the water, you’ll be cooler!

 If you are feeling adventurous, you take your felucca trip, we headed by another to West Aswan, a Nubian community of about 25,000 across the river from the main part of the city.
 Here, many of the people there live in less-than-ideal conditions with dirt floors and parts of their homes not having a roof.
 Interestingly, most people still have cable television.

 In West Aswan, you can find many different families that open their homes to tourists.
 We were fortunate to have dinner with a family in their home, which entailed removing our shoes and sitting on a large carpet in the front of the home.

 We saw their bread oven, which was very similar to ovens in Peru, and indulged in a delicious dinner consisting of bread, rice, lentil soup, fried fish, grilled chicken, an okra and tomato dish (HEAVENLY) and potatoes with tomatoes.

 These kind of home experiences are a great way to gain additional cultural understanding and see how typical people there live.
 We were grateful for the experience.